 Holding an M.D., J.D., and PhD, he was involved in research for the CIA, including Project ARTICHOKE and its successor, Project MKUltra, a research project into behavioral engineering of humans.

 Although few could claim to be more skilled as a Luciferian psychopathic Crime Syndicate operative, Bryan didn’t fare so well in private practice.
 He set up a medical and hypnotherapy office on Sunset Strip in Hollywood and used this as an aegis for wide-ranging symposiums on such topics as “Successful Treatments of Sexual Disorders.”

 “I enjoy variety and I like to get to know people on a deep emotional level,” Bryan once told a magazine interviewer.
 “One way of getting to know people is through intercourse.”
 In 1969, the California Board of Medical Examiners found him guilty of unprofessional conduct for sexually molesting four female patients who “submitted” under hypnosis.

 Bryan’s other main failing was his tendency to talk too much and brag as ego fulfillment.
-One can sort of understand why given his incredible track record.
+One can sort of understand why given his incredible but hidden track record.

 As a consequence, it seems likely he was disposed of at age 50.
 In the spring of 1977, Bryan was found dead in a Las Vegas motel room.
 He died “from natural causes,” the coroner said.
 Curiously, the cause of death was declared even before the official autopsy, and the details were all over the map and inconsistent.
 Some reports assert that he died of heart attack, others state he was shot to death, and still others claim he committed suicide after having a three-day party of sorts with two underage prostitutes.